alexjbillig/alexjbillig.github.io/unused/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Mathematics, University of Oxford, 2001
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Music, Mind & Brain, Goldsmiths College, 2011
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Biological Sciences, University of Cambridge, 2016

 Work experience
 ======